ramchetankattekota/portfolio/README.md

 # 🚀 Ramchetan Portfolio

 ## 👨‍💻 About Me
-B.Tech Computer Science Engineering student
+B.Tech Computer Science and Engineering student
-Interested in AI, Machine Learning, Python and Data Analytics
+Interested in Artificial Intelligence, Machine Learning, Python, and Data Analytics

 ---

 ## 🎯 Project 1: Number Guessing Game
-A simple Python game where user guesses a random number.
+A simple Python game where the user guesses a random number selected by the computer.

-### Features:
+### ✨ Features:
 - Random number generation
-- Hints (Too high / Too low)
+- High / Low hints
 - Attempt counter

-### Tech:
+### 🛠 Tech Used:
 - Python

-### Run:
+### ▶ How to Run:
 python guess_game.py

 ---